 My rating: 5 of 5 stars

-5 stars to emotive and lyrically-written, The Mercy Seat! 🌟 🌟 🌟 🌟 🌟
+5 stars to The Ones We Choose, a story of family and DNA! 🌟 🌟 🌟 🌟 🌟

-My reviews can also be found on my shiny new blog www.jennifertarheelreader.com
+My reviews can also be seen on my shiny new blog www.jennifertarheelreader.com